Prices are rising. I’m not sure how much…

 I wrote a book telling teachers to stop spending their paychecks on their jobs.
-Because of this, I’m still in a few finance and budget forums, and I can see the mood on the streets.
-Conversation went from normal budget tips to many people cutting out necessities, and making extreme recommendations like eating spoiled food or even advising each other to sell plasma.
-It’s tough out there for many.
+Because of this, I’m still in a few finance and budget forums where I could see the mood on the street.
+Conversation changed from daily budget tips to panic, with people cutting out necessities and making extreme recommendations like eating spoiled food, going without heat, or even advising each other to sell plasma.
+It’s been a tough few years for many families.

 Reducing waste, stocking a healthy pantry, cooking from scratch, and even growing a little food can take some of the sting out of inflation.

 Americans waste about 25% of the food we bring home.
 The number increases to about forty percent when factoring in restaurants, stores, farms, and fields.
 I see this first hand because my family works at a farm store.
 If something’s close to or at “the date” it can’t be sold.
 Fruit or veggies that don’t look “right” for sale–they’re fed to the pigs, or tossed.
 It’s a shame.
 I “rescue” a lot of that food–it’s always good, healthy food.
 This helps save a ton on groceries, but more importantly, it respects the food and the farms that took the effort to produce it for me.
 Since I grow food (and it’s hard!)
 I know it takes months to get a single green pepper ready for my salad.
 Why would I want to grow that–then throw it away.

 You do not have to grow food or hunt down your dinner to beat inflation.
 You can, but it’s not necessary.
 Here are some ways to take the sting out of the grocery bill:

 Shop less frequently

 Nobody ever goes into the store for “Just one thing.”
 If you do, and you come out with one thing, you’re amazing.
 If you’re like the rest of the things, your one thing ends up being a cart.
 Shopping once a month–or less–saves a ton of cash.